Dynamics of Development and Resilience in Western Fars: The Bozpar Valley (Bushehr Region, Iran)

 Our working hypothesis is that Kushke Bala was a residence of landed gentry (Farsi: dehghan).
 In the late 6th cent.
 CE (c.
 1st. cent.
 Hijri), the landed gentry became the backbone of the imperial administration.
 The accompanying social and political changes are currently only traceable in written sources.
 Our research in the Bozpar valley now off ers the opportunity to provide archaeological evidence of these social and political changes for the first time.

-Stefan R. Hauser (University of Konstanz)
+Contact: Stefan R. Hauser (University of Konstanz)